MalkanoorSandeep/sales-data-analysis-/README.md

 **Files**

 	•	orders.csv: The original dataset containing raw sales data.
-	•	Sales_Analysis.html: An HTML file containing the Jupyter Notebook code used for data cleaning, transformation, analysis, and uploading the data to MySQL.
+	•	Sales_Analysis.html: An HTML file containing the Jupyter Notebook python code used for data cleaning, transformation, analysis, and uploading the data to MySQL.

 **Data Cleaning and Transformation**